-Suggested Emphasis: Even though everything was bad — God made it good.
+Suggested Emphasis: Even though everything was bad, God made it good.
 He can do the same for us when things are bad.

 1 Corinthians chapter 15 is good to read for your own personal devotion time before you teach today’s lesson.
-The death of Christ was important but without the resurrection it has no meaning.
+The death of Christ was important, but without the resurrection, it has no meaning.
 Without the resurrection of Christ, our whole Christian life has no meaning.
 What an honour to teach the children this incredible lesson!

-John 19:38-42 Usually those who had been crucified did not have the benefit of a decent burial.
+Usually, those who had been crucified did not have the benefit of a decent burial.
 Sometimes the body was released to a very close relative like a mother.
-Usually the remains were left unburied or at best put in a pauper’s field.
-Joseph of Arimathea was a member of the Sanhedrin but a secret disciple so it was brave of him to reveal himself by asking for Jesus’ body.
-Nicodemus was also a secret follower (John 19:39).
-They prepared the body according to Jewish custom.
-They would have used 30-75 pounds of myrrh and aloes in between strips of linen.
-Then they placed it in an unused tomb in a garden nearby.
+Usually, the remains were left unburied or, at best, put in a pauper’s field.
+Joseph of Arimathea was a member of the Sanhedrin but had not agreed with the other leaders when they had called for Jesus’ death.
+He was the one that sought permission to take Jesus’ body down from the cross and prepare it for burial.

 Jesus eventually appeared to many people before he returned to heaven forty days after the resurrection (I Corinthians 15:3-8).
 Later, he made a special appearance to Paul on the road to Damascus (recorded in both Acts 9:1-19 and Acts 22:6-21).

 A simple way to explain the overarching story of death, burial and resurrection of Jesus to children…

 God created the whole world and wanted everyone to be happy and love him.
 Sadly, people make bad choices, which has made many bad things happen in this world.
 Sometimes people even die.